alopezrivera/mpl_plotter/README.md

 ## 4. Getting started

-In this section we'll go from the the most basic line plot to a fairly customized version in 2D, and then 3D.
+In this section we'll go from the the most basic line plot to a fairly customized version in 2D, and similarly for 3D.
 The line demo scripts can be found in `_demo/line_demos/`.

-Other 2D and 3D plot examples follow.
+Other 2D and 3D plot examples follow in Section 5.

 ### `4.1 2D Lines`